 Celebrating an official birthday as monarch is a practice that started more than 250 years ago in 1748 when King George II decided that he wanted a better chance of good weather on his birthday than his November birth date afforded, according to the BBC.
-The King solved this problem by combining his birthday celebration with an annual military parade that took place each summer, beginning the double birthday tradition.
+The King solved this problem by combining his birthday celebration with an annual military parade called Trooping the Color that took place each summer, beginning the double birthday tradition.

 How will the Queen celebrate her real birthday?

 Queen Elizabeth typically celebrates her real birthday with an intimate family gathering.
 This year, she marked the occasion at her country estate, Sandringham, staying in Wood Farm cottage—which was a favorite of her late husband, Prince Phillip.

 As a public acknowledgement of the milestone, there were several midday gun salutes in cities across the U.K.—with 41 in Hyde Park and 62 at the Tower of London.
 The royal military band played a rendition of “Happy Birthday” at Windsor Castle.